radwaoze/CucumberRestAssured_Task/README.md

 by using BDD Cucumber with RestAssured <br>

 If you want to run the feature <br>
-After downloading the project run "RunnerTest" class from "rinner" package <br>
+After downloading the project run "RunnerTest" class from "runner" package <br>